jiffylube/jiffylube/README.md

 - 🔭 I’m currently spending most of my time on arcade problems on codesignal, <a href="https://app.codesignal.com/profile/jiffylube">check out my progress!</a>
 - 📫 How to reach me: lu.jeffrey91@gmail.com and https://www.linkedin.com/in/lu-jeffrey/
 - 💬 Ask me about anything shipping related, I have been in the industry for over 6 years
-- ⚡ Fun fact: I have been told that my eyes sometimes open when I sleep.
-This is probably why I have dry eyes!

 <!--
 **jiffylube/jiffylube** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.